Leoff00/go-diego-bot/README.md

   - The bot will greeting you if you send "!Oi diego" to him.
 * Image generator
   - Diego bot responses with an image if you send "!picture (your substantive).
+* Clear messages
+  - Diego will clear the chat with the number of messages that you provide (MAX: 100).

 ## How To Use